 Now explain how the constructs that you have extracted are linked with each other.
 Importantly, however, this should be based on some past theoretical or empirical evidence.
 Put differently, do not fail to mention any related theories or past empirical findings that do suggest these relationships.

 Do not forget that a thesis statement is only one or two sentences.
 But if you have followed the previous three steps, you might have much more material than that.
 So focus.
-Extract only the most important evidence that you would like to focus on (in the example it was just, quite generally, “past research”; the specifics will have to be mentioned in the theoretical background, anyway).
+Extract only the most important evidence that you would like to focus on.
+In the example it was just, quite generally, “past research”; the specifics will have to be mentioned in the theoretical background, anyway).
 Remember to be clear and concise; a thesis statement is not about giving all the information at once.
-Here, it might be helpful to remember the main functions of a thesis statement: to be a compass for both the readers and you yourself as an author.
+Here, it might be helpful to remember the main functions of a thesis statement.
+To be a compass for both the readers and yourself as an author.
 So, whenever you feel that the thesis statement is confusing or an outright burden for yourself, do not forget that it should be just a tool to help you craft a clear thesis.
 Simplify.

-By the way, this is also a good point in time to proofread and edit your statement for grammar and clarity.
+By the way, this is also a good time to proofread and edit your statement for grammar and clarity.